 Note: You must sign up for a Meross account prior to pairing your smart plugs with Alexa or the Assistant.

-- Click "discover devices" and you should see your mini plug on the smart home page
+- Tell Alexa to "discover devices" and you should see your mini plug on the smart home page.

-- Link skill to your google account by inputting your Meross info; tap authorize
+- Scroll down to locate Meross skill and link it to your google account by inputting your Meross info; tap to authorize.

-You can change or edit the device names in the Meross app, Alexa's smart home settings, or under Google Assistant's home control page.
+You can change or edit the device names in the Meross app, Alexa's smart home tab, or within the Google Home app.